Miloš Vučević: Tenure

 Shortly after his inauguration, he met Chinese president Xi Jinping, Ukrainian minister of foreign affairs Dmytro Kuleba, and Bosnian minister of security Nenad Nešić.
 He also signed several bilateral agreements with Italy.
 In September, Vučević discussed cooperation between Serbia and Montenegro with its deputy prime minister, Budimir Aleksić.
 Later in October, Serbia and North Macedonia signed a memorandum on the construction of a gas pipeline.
 During the Gaza war, Vučević's government sent ammo to Israel worth over €50 million.

 In July, five ministries from Vučević's government signed a memorandum of understanding on the development of nuclear energy.
-Later that month, Vučević tested positive for the coronavirus.
+Later that month, Vučević was announced to have tested positive for COVID-19.
 Vučević was placed on home treatment, and he continued to perform his duties as prime minister from home.
 During his first 100 days, Vučević's government worked on the trade relationship with China and signed a free trade agreement with Egypt; it also highlighted strengthening cooperation with South Korea.
 Miloš Bešić, a professor at the Faculty of Political Sciences of the University of Belgrade, argued that the government's work was "almost unnoticed" during the first 100 days.

 Vučević met German chancellor Olaf Scholz in July, with whom he discussed lithium mining.
 With his presence, Serbia signed a memorandum on sustainable raw materials.
 During the same period, the government reintroduced the Project Jadar of Rio Tinto by a decree.
 Vučević's government was then met with environmental protests in July and August, with protesters demanding a stop to a lithium mining project.
 The protest on 10 August was attended by approximately 40,000 people.
 Vučević's government was also met with protests and strikes from education trade unions in September and October.
 Trade unions demanded raising wages.
 The government responded by proposing an increase of 12% in September; trade unions rejected the offer.
 In October, the government proposed raising wages for 11%, however, trade unions rejected the deal again.